-The County Elections Official shall verify the signatures of the signers on the Signatures in Lieu of Filing Fee Petition or Nomination Paper with the registration affidavits on file in the office of the County Elections Official.
-The County Elections Official shall mark "not sufficient" any signature that does not appear in the same handwriting as appears on the affidavit of registration in his or her office, or that is accompanied by a declaration of party preference that is not in accordance with the declaration of party preference in the affidavit of registration.
+The County Elections Official shall verify the signatures of the signers on the signatures in lieu of filing fee petition or nomination paper with the registration affidavits on file in the office of the County Elections Official.
+The County Elections Official shall mark "not sufficient" any signature that does not appear in the same handwriting as appears on the affidavit of registration in the Official's office, or that is accompanied by a declaration of party preference that is not in accordance with the declaration of party preference in the affidavit of registration.
 The County Elections Official may cease to verify signatures once the minimum requisite number of signatures has been verified.
 EC §8081